-In this tutorial we will show you how to Setup Virtual Host Apache on Debian 10 Buster.
-For those of you who didn’t know, Apache Web Server is an open source Web server creation, deployment and management software.
+In this tutorial, we will show you how to set up Virtual Host Apache on Debian 10 Buster.
+For those of you who didn’t know, Apache Web Server is an open-source Web server creation, deployment, and management software.
 Initially developed by a group of software programmers, it is now maintained by the Apache Software Foundation.
-Apache is highly reliable, flexible, easy to install and ships numerous features which make it popular amongst developers and Linux enthusiasts.
+Apache is highly reliable, flexible, easy to install, and ships numerous features that make it popular amongst developers and Linux enthusiasts.

 Setup Virtual Host Apache on Debian 10 Buster

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 apt commands in the terminal:

 We will be installing Apache with apt, which is the default package manager for Debian: